 The Best French Apple Cake Recipe

-Why We Love This Apple Dessert Cake
+Why You Will Love This Cake Recipe?

-French Apple Cake Recipe Ingredients
+French Apple Cake Ingredients and Substitutions

-- Flour: I used all-purpose flour.
+- Flour: I use all-purpose flour.

-- Butter: I prefer using unsalted butter when baking but you can use salted butter if that’s what you have at home.
+- Butter: I prefer using unsalted butter when baking, but you can use salted butter if that’s what you have at home.

 - Sugar: For this recipe, I use granulated sugar for the cake batter and confectioners’ sugar for the top.